Operational Tips for VFR and IFR in Europe

 Warning: do not use any airport directory as a definitive source on whether an airport has Customs, Avgas, etc. Use it only to get contact details.

-The first contact option is to telephone and try to work your way to the right office; easy if you speak the local language.
-In southern Europe in particular, always get the permission in writing (fax/email); in this context, PNR=PPR because you need a confirmation they have received the PNR!
+In some cases a written contact is desirable: if the airport is PPR, or Customs are PNR, etc. In southern Europe in particular, always get the permission in writing (fax/email); in this context, PNR=PPR because you need a confirmation they have received the PNR!
 I have been refused a landing clearance in Italy, had a flight plan cancelled by a destination airport in Spain, and I know of Corfu LGKR refusing several inbound flights because the PPR was arranged verbally.

-A large part of the contacting problem is that while ATC at international airports is required to speak English (to a degree, anyway), there is no such requirement on office staff.
+A large part of the contacting problem is that while ATC at international airports is required to speak English (to a degree, anyway), there is no such requirement on ground or office staff.
 I remember spelling Alpha Victor Golf Alpha Sierra to someone at Pamplona (Spain) before giving up and flying elsewhere.
 Pamplona did list Avgas but in this kind of situation only a fool would chance it.
 I am sure you could improve the odds greatly by getting someone to translate, but the reply will then come back in the local language and you have to translate that also.
 Google translation doesn't really cut the mustard - yet.
+This whole situation is gradually improving however and for example Pamplona now communicates well by email, on the address in the AIP.

 The above example contains several time-saving tips.
 The message is faxed using email2fax using the BCC field (the @fax.tc is a particular method used by Interfax).
 Because faxes do not have a Subject header or a return address like an email has, all this stuff has to be repeated in the body of the message.
 Declaring that everybody is an EU citizen is likely to lead to Customs not even bothering to turn up.
-Declaring the tail number as US registered (in this example) could conceivably increase the risk of issues through someone not liking U.S. foreign policy (something which no airport will admit to openly, although I was asked to pay 48 euros for being N-reg at LGMT, before they changed their story) but it ensures that any problems surface earlier rather than later.
+Declaring the tail number as US registered (in this example) could conceivably increase the risk of issues through someone not liking U.S. foreign policy (!!) but it ensures that any problems surface earlier rather than later.

-The title "Captain" would attract instant and justified ridicule in the GA community in northern Europe but it commands respect at larger airports everywhere.
-A pilot uniform is highly recommended if travelling outside Europe, for the same reason; it commands instant respect.
+The title "Captain" would attract instant ridicule in the GA community in northern Europe but it commands respect at larger airports everywhere.
+A pilot uniform is recommended if travelling to the 3rd World, for the same reason: respect.

 Any email should be sent in plain text, not HTML.
 Make sure your email program is configured to send emails in plain text only, and avoid fancy stuff like underlines, bold, font changes, and colours.
-Many people do not use Micro$oft email software and cannot read HTML-only emails.
+Avoid sending attachments on the initial contact, especially if you use Outlook (the famous "winmail.dat unreadable attachment issue" being just one reason).

-A final method is an AFTN message.
+Another possibility for contacting an airport is an AFTN message.
 This is possible using the AFPEx tool, which is available to pilots with a UK address.
 A Free Text message (use the same content as the above email/fax example) is delivered instantly via the AFTN network.
 The message can be addressed to xxxxZTZX (Tower), xxxxZPZX (Planning Office), xxxx YOYX (AIS - the office where a flight plan is handled).
 In the foregoing, xxxx is the airport ICAO code.
 I send it to the first two; the 3rd one is a recent discovery, but at many airports all these end up on the same terminal.
-With big airports, this really should work 100% but I have found the response rate to be poor - presumably due to airport job demarcation and other dubious working practices.
+With big airports, this really should work 100% but I have found the response rate to be poor - seemingly because they could not believe a pilot could have AFTN access.
 Also, many smaller airports are not directly on the AFTN; the messages are diverted to another one which then faxes them over.
 And many small airfields have no AFTN access at all.
-When I did get a reply it was always by fax or email.
+When I did get a reply it was always by email.
 Finally, since AFPEx does not offer a copy of incoming messages to email, you have to start up the application to check if any replies have arrived.
-I now think that AFPEx is a waste of time, except for a straight flight plan filing.
+I now think that AFPEx is a waste of time, except as an emergency method for flight plan filing.

 Some airports probably get fed up with pilots sending multiple messages but they have only themselves to blame for poor organisation.
 Many airports are bastions of 1970s working practices.

 If flying to Italy, specifically check that they have avgas and will sell it to a visiting pilot, anytime during their opening hours.
-Many airfields there are subject to local laws prohibiting avgas sale to visitors.
-Unfortunately these airfields will show as "having avgas" in the published data...
-Italy has acquired quite a "reputation" for hassle over the years, which is probably unjustified for Italian speakers who can simply telephone, and variously justified for everybody else.
+Many airfields there operate under some kind of tax concession and are not allowed to sell avgas to visitors.
+Unfortunately these airfields may show as "having avgas" in the published data...
+Italy has acquired a "reputation" for hassle over the years, which is probably unjustified for Italian speakers who can simply telephone, and to some extent justified for everybody else.

 Exit Customs, and Workarounds

 Obviously, an airport's PPR/PNR requirements will vary according to where you are arriving from, or departing to.
-Within Schengen, Customs are not required... except in Greece, Switzerland, and some other "reluctant Schengen" countries where one must still use a Port of Entry airport which in effect means ....
-Customs!
+Within Schengen, the situation is simplified - except for Greece, Switzerland and Norway...
 You have to sort this out before flying there (as described above) but you will face it again when departing, because most countries impose exit Customs.
 This is where it gets interesting...

 Example: you are in Brindisi LIBR (Italy, Schengen).
 You want to fly to Pula LDPL (Croatia, non-Schengen).
 Assume that Brindisi (I've never been there myself) has "Customs PNR 12hrs" then you cannot depart without having given this 12hr notice.
 But if you file the flight plan for Ljubljana LJLJ (Slovenia, Schengen) which is just up the road from Pula, you can depart immediately...
 It doesn't take a PhD to work out a solution: file a flight plan for Ljubljana and, once out of Italian airspace, divert to Pula.
 To make it even more "proper" you file Pula as the alternate, and of course you contact them first to make sure they are open, etc. A completely plausible and very scenic route to Slovenia passes directly over Pula (the PUL VOR):